keithly/lambda-python-custom/README.md

 [.github/workflows/ci.yml](.github/workflows/ci.yml)

-- Builds, tests, and deploys the docker image to ECR.
-Uses github GHA caching.
-The test just runs the container.
+- Builds, tests, and deploys the docker image to ECR
+  - Images are tagged with the git SHA
+  - Uses github GHA caching
+  - The test just runs the container
 - Lints, caches, and runs terraform plan and apply.
 Apply only runs on git push.